-ITNW 2335
+ITNW 2335 NETWORK TROUBLESHOOTING AND SUPPORT (2-4) CREDIT 3

-NETWORK TROUBLESHOOTING AND SUPPORT (2-4) CREDIT 3 Prerequisites: Completion or concurrent enrollment in ITNW 2312, ITCC 1340, ITSY 2342, and ITSC 2339.
+Corequisites: Completion or current enrollment in ITCC 1340 and ITNW 2312.

 Troubleshoot and support networks with emphasis on solving real world problems in a hands-on environment.
 Topics include troubleshooting and research techniques, available resources, and network management hard/software.